Sivashalinimurugesan/Automated-Podcast-Transcription-and-Topic-Segmentation/docs/documentation.md

 * **Scope:** Validates audio preprocessing logic, error handling for missing files, and the accuracy of keyword extraction algorithms.

-Here is the corrected **Troubleshooting** section with proper bullet points and indentation.
-You can copy this block directly into your documentation.

 ## 7. Troubleshooting